cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_asset.png)

-There you can paste your previously selected data, and see the result with the **Preview** button.
+You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_asset.png)